danielgithiomi/Daniel-Githiomi/Readme.md

 ## COMPATIBILITY

-Compatible with all browsers including Safari and Internet Explorer making sure it is responsive.
+Compatible with all browsers, including Safari and Internet Explorer, making sure it is responsive.

 ## TECHNOLOGIES USED